Employee benefits: Advantages for people with disabilities and caregivers

 Ask yourself:

-- What’s your past history regarding dental and vision care?
+• What’s your history regarding dental and vision care?
 Is it more cost effective to pay for occasional care out of your own pocket than for premiums for insurance coverage that you may not fully use?

 Health and flexible savings accounts

-Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) can help pay for unexpected medical costs by allowing you to set aside pre-tax income to pay eligible medical expenses, while reducing your annual tax burden, which can be a useful benefit for people with disabilities and caregivers.
+Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) can help pay for eligible medical, dental and/or vision costs by allowing you to set aside pre-tax income to pay eligible medical expenses, while reducing your annual tax burden, which can be a useful benefit for people with disabilities and caregivers.
 In essence, the tax savings help your money go farther.
 The eligibility requirements, use of the funds, and whether or not the funds saved in one year can be rolled over to the next vary by type of account.

 Ask yourself: